kperdlich/kperdlich.github.io/_posts/2014-7-14-Bringing-Minecraft-to-the-Nintendo-Wii.md

 ### Wiicraft (2020)

-In late 2019, I decided to reboot the project with focus on multiplayer right from the get-go.
+In late 2019, I decided to reboot the project with focus on multiplayer right from the start.
 At the time, I had a few weeks off before starting a new job, so the timing was perfect.
 Serializing all the chunk data from the server onto the SD card and then loading and rendering the player-visible chunks in a timely manner was the most complex part of the game.
 After a few weeks of work I had a working prototype: